c4cs/c4cs.github.io/_commands/editors/vi.md

     operator.
 It is the only way to select a block of text.

-[Operators](http://vimdoc.sourceforge.net/htmldoc/motion.html) allow you to perform operations on large amounts of text.
-You'll likely use the operators for cutting, copying, and pasting text more than any other, but there are a number of other things you can do as well.
+[Operators](http://vimdoc.sourceforge.net/htmldoc/motion.html) allow you to edit text in bulk.
+Cutting, copying ("yanking"), and pasting ("putting") in vim requires the use of operators.

 ### Cut, Copy, and Paste

 Basic copy-pasting makes use of the unnamed register (`""`).
-This register is filled with the text most recently grabbed by any of the following:
+This register is like a bucket filled with the text most recently grabbed by any of the
+following:

 - Text deleted using the `c`, `d`, or `x` operators,
 - Text replaced using the `s` operator.